greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 2. Based on the most attention factors, proposing a value proposition that you are able to provide.

-3. Setting product pricing at a level commensurate with the level of perceived value provided.
+3. Setting product pricing that is equivalent to the perceived value provided.

 The conjoint analysis tools can be used to complete the CVA analysis[3].